jprichards/PyVMwareAirWatch/README.md

   * Get OG ID from Group ID
   * Create Customer type OG (On-Prem only)
   * Create Child OG
+  * Get UUID from OG ID
 * Smart Groups
   * Get SG ID by Name and OG ID
+  * Get SG Details
+  * Get Devices that are included in SG
+  * Add Device to SG Device Additions
 * Admins
   * Search for admins by Username, Firstname, Lastname, Email, OrganizationGroupID, or Role